kkmorrisfam/my-music-player/README.md

 * Django stubs
 * Psycopg2-binary

 I used HTMX as a lightweight library to make UI interactive while rendering server-side.
 HTMX allowed me to udpate data from the database and reload page fragments.
-I used this to create and delete playlists as well as add and removing tracks from a playlist without an entire page reload.
+I used this to create and delete playlists as well as add, remove and search tracks without an entire page reload.
 I also set up javascript to handle setting the X-CSRFToken header globally so POST/PUT/DELETE would work securley.

 ## Useful Websites